 A good shampoo and conditioner will keep your hair and scalp healthy.
 Stanley uses Depot for his clients to combat irritating scalp and dryness.
-“If you get the military cut, you definitely have to go every two weeks!
+“If you get the military cut hairstyle, you definitely have to go every two weeks!
 Keeping it clean is the key,” he tells us.

 Before your next trip to the barber, check out these photos of trendy and high-ranking military haircut and hairstyle ideas.

-Beard faded taper is a good haircut for men of all ages.
+Beard faded taper is a good soldier haircut for men of all ages.
 This cut comes highly recommended for men looking for a fresh, trendy look.
-Make sure to mention to your barber not to go too high on the taper.
+Make sure to mention to your barber not to go too high on the taper hair cut.

 A low fade military haircut is a short, tidy cut with a polished finish.
 It has been taken down to the skin, around the ears, and faded tightly into the top.
 A strong pomade will keep the hair on top under control and compliment the overall style.